jump-dev/JuMP.jl/docs/src/roadmap.md

 # Development roadmap

-This page is not JuMP documentation *per se* but are notes for JuMP developers, and contributors.
+This page is not JuMP documentation *per se* but are notes for the JuMP community.
 The JuMP developers have compiled this roadmap document to share their plans and goals.
 Contributions to roadmap issues are especially invited.